Trust Dynamics in Cryptocurrency Markets: Centralized vs. Decentralized Exchanges: Results and Discussion

 \subsubsection{Binance and Uniswap Community Sentiment}

 The RDD analysis reveals distinct sentiment dynamics in the Binance and Uniswap communities following the FTX collapse.
-For Binance, the sentiment shift showed a discontinuity at the threshold of \(0.02\), with a 94\% confidence interval of \([-0.08, 0.12]\).
-While the sentiment change is positive, the confidence interval includes 0, indicating that the result is not statistically significant.
+For Binance, the sentiment shift showed a discontinuity at the threshold of $0.02$, with a 95\% confidence interval of $[-0.08, 0.12]$.
+While positive directional changes appear, the confidence interval spanning zero suggests no statistically reliable evidence of sentiment deterioration (Figure \ref{fig:senti_b_rdd}).
 This finding suggests that the FTX collapse did not lead to a notable decline in sentiment within the Binance community, contrary to our hypothesis.

-The RDD analysis of Uniswap sentiment demonstrated a discontinuity of \(-0.05\), with a 94\% confidence interval of \([-0.15, 0.05]\).
+The RDD analysis of Uniswap sentiment demonstrated a discontinuity of $-0.05$, with a 95\% confidence interval of $[-0.15, 0.05]$.
 Although this result is not statistically significant, it does not directly contradict the hypothesis.
-Specifically, an upward trend in Uniswap sentiment scores was observed following an initial decline.
+Specifically, an upward trend was observed in the sentiment scores of Uniswap following an initial decline (Figure \ref{fig:senti_u_rdd}).
 This suggests that the FTX collapse may have eventually driven users to favor DEX platforms like Uniswap, aligning with the hypothesis that trust shifted from CEX to DEX after the event.